Family Educational Rights and Privacy Act

 Cost Calculator on the Financial Aid Website

-The university has a tuition refund policy that stipulates the amount of tuition and fees that are refunded to a student who withdraws from all classes during a term.
+The university has a tuition refund policy that stipulates the amount of tuition and fees that are refunded to a student who drops one or more courses, or withdraws from all classes during a term.
 See Refund Procedures.
+In addition, certain refund policies may apply to out-of-state distance education students.
+See State Authorization and click on your state.

 Students who are withdrawing from all classes at the university must notify the Registrar’s Office by following specific withdrawal procedures posted on the Disenrollment/Withdrawal page.